Pin It

 Vanilla Almond Spritz Cookies with edible glitter

 I recently asked my aunts if they had Bettie’s recipe for spritz cookies, and sure enough, they did.
 In true Bettie fashion the ingredients were written on an index card, two different recipe variations labeled simply Spritz #1 and Spritz #2, but nothing else: no oven temperature or cook time or instructions whatsoever.
+Actually, if we’re being honest here, the fact the recipes actually had amounts was astonishing!

 Vanilla Almond Spritz Cookies Recipe

-Use the spoon and level method to measure your flour.
 Snowflake Spritz Cookies with edible glitter

-For this recipe I used OXO’s Non-Stick Pro Cookie sheet and simply froze the cookie sheet first.
+The trick to getting spritz cookies to stick to the cookie sheets?
+Easy: simply freeze your cookie sheets first.
 A good 10 to 15 minutes in the freezer and your cookies will stick to the cookie sheet, like magic.
 Don’t try to go too fast, press down the handle, pause for a second to let the dough flash-chill, then gently lift up and your cookie should remain perfectly positioned on the cookie sheet.
 It may take a few tries to get it to work, but trust me, it does.

 If you are baking multiple sheets of cookies, you want to wipe down the cookie sheet and refreeze it between each batch.
 If you have multiple cookie sheets this process will be quicker, otherwise let the cookies cool for 5-10 minutes, transfer them to a wire cooling rack, then once the cookie sheet is cool to the touch, wipe off the residual grease and sanding sugar that may be stuck to it, and pop it back in the freezer for 10 minutes.